 Rickard Hammarén is a PhD student from the lab of Carina Schlebusch.
 His focus is on the population history of several African populations using both modern and ancient DNA.
 Torsten is one of his co-supervisors.
 Twitter

-Megha Srigyan is a master student from the MEME program.
-She is working on a project with ancient DNA data from the Middle East.
+Megha Srigyan was a master student in the MEME program.
+She performed a research project with historical ancient DNA data from the Middle East.
+Twitter

 Lina Löfstrand is a high school student from Gävle.
 In 2018, she was conducting a research project (Gymnasiearbete) studying the genetic basis of whether you are a morning or evening person.

 Emilie Laurent was a Bachelor student from Uppsala University who did her degree project with us in 2018.
-She was looking at telomere sequences in next-generation sequencing data from human remains.
-Emilie is now doing her Master in Bioinformatics.
+She was investigating the length of telomere sequences in next-generation sequencing data from human remains.
+Emilie is now doing her Master in Bioinformatics at Uppsala University.

 Jose Manuel Monroy Kuhn was a Master student from the MEME program who did a research project with us in 2015.
 He developed a method to estimate kin-relationships from aDNA data which was published as READ (Relationship Estimation from Ancient DNA).
 Manuel went on to do a PhD at the University of Freiburg in Germany.